 Busy, Busy, Busy

-Popularity is a sign of a good service, but there are downsides to booking a photographer that boasts a high number of bookings each year.
-Firstly Check the photographer is not attracting business with a solid reputation, then sub-contracting out work.
-Also beware of back to back bookings, which puts the photographer under additional pressure to finish with your wedding and move on to the next client.
+Popularity is a sign of a good service, but there are downsides to booking a photographer that boasts a high number of booking each year.
+Check the photographer is not attracting business with a solid reputation, then sub-contracting out work.
+Also beware of back to back bookings, which puts the photographer under pressure to finish with your wedding and move on to the next client.

 One Day Only Offers

 Don't feel pressured into booking a photographer just to take advantage of a 'never to be repeated', 'unbeatable', 'one-time only' special offer.
 Take the time to investigate their portfolio, customer reviews and reputation before committing to a booking.
 If you hate your wedding album, you won't be consoled by the knowledge it cost half the usual rate.

 When searching for the right photographer for your wedding, don't feel restricted to your local area, as photographers are usually happy to travel.
 Some (like me) will even travel abroad to photograph destination weddings.
 I am a wedding photographer in Kent, but am happy to travel to weddings in London, Essex, Sussex, Surrey, or wherever else I am needed.
 A good working relationship and solid photography portfolio should take precedence over locality when selecting candidates to photograph your wedding.

 However talented your enthusiastic cousin / brother / aunt is with a camera, allowing them to be your wedding photographer is not a good idea.
 If you accept the offer of a family freebie, your wedding album will be at the mercy of someone who means well, but lacks experience.
 To get the photographs you want, you need to develop a working relationship with a professional photographer.
 If an amateur photographer does offer their services, you can let them down gently by insisting you want don't want them to be working at your wedding and instead they should relax and enjoy the day with all the other guests.